- Office of Graduate Studies

 - Be sure your committee members have approved the text of your thesis and require no further changes.

-- Email the Thesis Information Submission Form to firstname.lastname@example.org and email@example.com.
+- Email the Thesis/Capstone Information Submission Form to firstname.lastname@example.org and email@example.com.
 Put "University Thesis Submission Info Form" in the Subject line.

 - Submit your final and committee approved thesis to firstname.lastname@example.org.